Donald Cammell

-Donald Seton Cammell (17 January 1934 - 24 April 1996) was a Scottish painter, screenwriter, and film director.
-He has a cult reputation largely due to his debut film Performance, which he wrote the screenplay for and co-directed with Nicolas Roeg.
+Donald Seton Cammell (17 January 1934 - 24 April 1996) was a Scottish painter and filmmaker.
+He is best known for his 1970 debut film Performance, which he wrote the screenplay for and co-directed with Nicolas Roeg.
 He died by suicide after the last film he directed, Wild Side, was taken away from him and recut by the production company.
+The British Film Institute posthumously referred to him as a "true visionary".